SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Linking Robustness and Security Work

-Particularly adversarial distortions in the physical world (\circledtexted{1} and \circledtexted{2}) and application layer (\circledtexted{7}) did not only receive defenses in the security domain but also show high similarities with existing robustness research working on several layers.
+Particularly adversarial distortions in the physical world (\circledtexted{1} and \circledtexted{2}) and application layer (\circledtexted{7}) not only received defenses in the security domain but also show high similarities with existing robustness research working on several layers.
 Since these attack classes rely on precisely calculated distortions, different robustness-related research can be applied to possibly mitigate the impact of such attacks.
-Similarly, blinding through targeted light (\,\circledtexted{3}) is not only defended from a security perspective~\cite{zhang_detecting_2021} but also closely related to existing analyses (\triangledtext{1}) and upgrades (\triangledtext{4} and \triangledtext{5}) from a robustness perspective.
-Such close relations show that the whole image processing pipeline needs to be considered when crafting both attacks and defenses on camera systems.
-Another observation is the distribution of the work among the layers.
-The data preparation layer received significantly more robustness-related research, while the security research showed more available work in the physical world.
-In contrast, highly specialized attacks on different layers~\cite{niu_morie_2021, oyama_adversarial_2024, ma_slowtrack_2024} neither have directly related countermeasures nor show strong similarities to existing robustness-related research.
+Similarly, blinding through targeted light (\circledtexted{3}) is not only defended from a security perspective~\cite{zhang_detecting_2021} but also closely related to existing analyses (\triangledtext{1}) and upgrades (\triangledtext{4} and \triangledtext{5}) from a robustness perspective.
+Additionally, well-known robustness measures, such as light flicker mitigation technologies (\triangledtext{2}), can help mitigate rolling-shutter attacks (\circledtexted{6}) that exploit the sensor sensitivity to fast flickering light.
+Such close relations show that the whole image processing pipeline must be considered when crafting both attacks and defenses on camera systems.
+Another observation is the distribution of the work among the layers: The data preparation layer received significantly more robustness-related research, while the security research showed more available work in the physical world.
+By contrast, highly specialized, recent timing attacks~\cite{muller_investigating_2025, ma_slowtrack_2024} neither have directly related countermeasures nor show strong similarities to existing robustness-related research.

-\researchgap{Specially designed attacks intruding specific operations or steps of functionalities in the image processing pipeline (see red attack classes in \autoref{tab:linkSecurityRobustness}) require similar specific countermeasures that are yet to be explored.}
+The consideration of robustness-related research and the complete image processing pipeline is necessary, since existing security industry standards~\cite{mipi_alliance_guide_2024} can protect only a fraction of possible attacks.
+Especially attacks that originate in the physical world (\circledtexted{1}, \circledtexted{2}, and \circledtexted{3}), or attacks that exploit specific sensor characteristics (\circledtexted{4}, and \circledtexted{6}) are still possible with state-of-the-art security measures of industry standards.

+\observation{Robustness research on the image processing pipeline is unevenly distributed: many works concentrate on the sensor and data preparation layers, often with high-effort hardware upgrades, while the physical world and application layers see less direct attention.
+Certain approaches, particularly environmental and processing analyses, appear in multiple layers, reflecting their potential to thwart attacks across the pipeline.}